CivicDataLab/english-assamese-dictionary/CONTRIBUTING.md

 ### Setup Pre-Commit hook

-Samoses uses `pre-commit` python package to make sure the formatting is right.
+This repo uses `pre-commit` python package to make sure the formatting is right.

 You can install using `pip install pre-commit`